rsato1007/meal-planner-cli/DEVELOPMENT.md

 - Also it's time to start to thinking about putting types/interfaces into a dedicated file.
     - Plus this would allow me to rethink them as needed.
+    - All commands don't take advantage of IMealOptions as there would be additional refactoring needed.
+    - Also naming conventions for types need to improve.

 # Code Components to Consider
 ## Additional Comamnds: